This post may contain affiliate links.

 For my face, I also alway use TriBalm (full review here.)
 This cleanser, exfoliator and moisturiser is all natural products and cruelty free, and does 3 jobs in one.
 I love the fact it is in stick form, as it’s very easy to use with no waste and it leaves my skin feeling clean and moisturised.
 It also has no fragrance which suits me well, as my skin is sensitive and prone to redness.

 While I am in the bath relaxing, I listen to spiritual talks, mainly on Manifesting.
 Manifesting is something I have done for a long time, it is a practise that believes “You are what you think about,” I believe I have manifested many things into my life, if not everything, so I find these talks very interesting.
 My favourite coaches are Ester and Jerry Hicks and Sarah Morgan.
 Ester Hicks is hysterically funny, and so interesting, and Sarah’s energy and enthusiasm for life is really infectious.
 As I listen I manifest all the things I would like to happen in my life; it’s a really enjoyable and uplifting practise.
-Look out for a post with Sarah coming soon, but meanwhile you can watch her money manifesting video below.

 After a lovely soak in the bath, I come out and use Doterra Fractionated Coconut Oil on damp skin.
 Thiis is extremely moisturising and I add a drop of essential oil to it, like lavender to increase relaxation or sometimes if I have been weight training, I use deep blue.
 I also use 1 drop of Serenity or lavender oil, in my fractionated coconut oil and rub it on the soles of my feet.
 This increases relaxation and promotes good sleep.